Halloween can be a lot of fun for children and young people, but it can also be distressing and intimidating for some residents.

 If you are going 'trick or treating' please respect and consider others and follow these top tips to ensure everyone has a safe and enjoyable time:

-- look out for the Treacle posters - these will let you know whether 'trick or treaters' are welcome at a house or not
+- Look out for these posters (PNG, 756KB) - these will let you know whether 'trick or treaters' are welcome at a house or not

-- get a responsible adult to go with your group to help in case you have any problems
+- Get a responsible adult to go with your group to help keep you save

-Children’s Halloween costumes and other seasonal or themed costumes are currently classified as toys.
+Children’s Halloween costumes and other seasonal / themed costumes are currently classified as toys.
 You should check they are CE marked to ensure they meet the required safety standards.

 All garments have a risk of being flammable, it’s important to keep them away from naked flames.

 Adults are also urged to make sure they are not using candles when children and young people are wearing these costumes, as tests have shown they can be engulfed in flames in as little as nine seconds.